nagapalanisamy/taxbandits-node-sdk/readme.md

 ## Configuration

 You need to signup with TaxBandits Sandbox Developer Console at https://sandbox.taxbandits.com to get the keys to run the SDK.
-See below for more directions.
+See below for more directions:

 ​
-**important**
+**Important**

 Create a folder called 'config' at the root and a file called 'default.json' under the 'config' folder to add your client secret, client id, user token and auth/api endpoints.
 The file should look like this:

 ```
 {